thenodon/gonb/README.md

 gonb - A Grafana onboarding tool
 ---------------------------------
 # Overview
-Gonb enable continues provisioning and configuration of Grafana users to manage users lifecycle based on an IAM source system.
+Gonb enable continues provisioning and configuration of Grafana based on an IAM source system.
+This includes the lifecycle of organisations, users and teams.

-Users should authenticate using some SSO provider, but gonb us the same SSO IAM system to configure users into different Grafana organizations.
+Users should authenticate using some SSO provider, but gonb us the same SSO IAM system to configure users into different Grafana organizations and teams.
 Gonb should be run using some scheduling tool to keep user in sync with the users definition in the IAM source.

+A typical patterns supported are:
-A typical pattern is to map users in an IAM group to a corresponding organisation.
+- Map users in an IAM group to a corresponding organisation.
+- Map users in an IAM group into a organisation and team

+In the later use case gonb also provide the creation of folders that are specific to a team.
+This support the model where different teams have their own folder to create dashboards and alerts separated from other teams.

-The user model in the IAM system must be mapped to the Grafana User model.
-The model include the following attributes:
+The user model in the IAM system must be mapped to the Grafana model.
+The model include the objects for organisation, team and user where teams and users are linked to an organisation.

-- name - A "real" name of the user, e.g. first and last name
-- email - users email
-- login - the "username" - must be the same as the username for the SSO
-- role - Can be Viewer, Editor or Admin, default Viewer
-- password - The password can only be set when a user is added and should only be used for providers that are not related to a SSO provider, since the authentication to Grafana is done by the SSO provider.

-> The password is default set to a 30 character random string of a mix of characters, numbers and special characters.

 # Features
 - Integration with different IAM solution using a provider pattern.
+- Multiple providers could operate against same Grafana instance, but should not operate on the same organisation.
 - A user can belong to multiple organisations.
 - Automatic add and remove of user from organisation(s) based on the lifecycle in the IAM.
-- Update user in Grafana if any attributes in the user's IAM "object" is changed, e.g. the role, email.
+- Update users in Grafana if any attributes in the user's IAM "object" is changed, e.g. the role, email.
-- Create organisation if they do not exists in Grafana, default false.
+- Create organisation if they do not exist in Grafana, default false.
+- Automatic creation of team folder, folder with same name as team, if teams are created.
+Default folder permission for team is Editor.
+- Team member lifecycle in the same way as for users in organisation

 # Argument passing
 The only way to pass arguments to gonb is by environment variables.
 Each provider must define their own and